tabs-of-course/crude-bot/README.md

 A crude bot that does simple sprite recognition.

-It is built on top of my multithreaded global hotkey code for own convenience.
+It is built on top of my multithreaded global hotkey code for my own convenience.